softlayer/jumpgate/get-started.md

 # Quick Start

 Browse these sections to start downloading, installing, configuring, and creating drivers.
-Read our [Developer Guide]({{ page.baseurl }}developer-guide) for more about configuring, deploying, and supporting Jumpgate.
+To learn more about configuring, deploying, and supporting Jumpgate, check out our [Developer Guide]({{ page.baseurl }}developer-guide).

 ## Specification